 Whether you use film or analytics as your primary mode of evaluation, you’ll find that Hutchinson checks a lot of boxes.
 We’ve already noted his production, and as one might expect, he’s a very well-rounded receiver on the field.

-He can gear up quickly with urgent steps and shows off good burst upfield when attacking space or surging inside on mesh and drag routes.
+Hutchinson can gear up quickly with urgent steps and shows off good burst upfield when attacking space or surging inside on mesh and drag routes.
 And while he’s not a burner downfield, he does have enough speed to stack DBs with long-strider acceleration.

 Expanding on Hutchinson’s athletic skill set, the Iowa State WR possesses good lateral twitch and loose hips in space.
 He’s shown he can sink to a degree and levy quick cuts to create space and disrupt tackling angles.
 He’s also able to press upfield at sharp angles out of cuts after starting horizontally.

-To a degree, Hutchinson’s athleticism translates to good natural route running potential.
+To a degree, Hutchinson’s athleticism translates to good natural route-running potential.
 He flashes smooth lateral athleticism at stems and can square up defenders with split releases, then roll his hips and stack upfield.

 The Cyclones star has the loose hips and lateral agility to cut stems quickly and attack sharp angles, and he can also press upfield, tempo his advance into stems, and explode laterally on out routes.

 Overall, Hutchinson has above-average timing and zone awareness as a route runner.
 He can sneak into blind spots and attack open windows.
-Additionally, he’s shown he can manipulate DBs with lateral twitch and stride variations on double-moves.
+Additionally, he’s shown he can manipulate DBs with lateral twitch and stride variations on double moves.

-Plus, he can use a dead-leg move to freeze DBs at the stem.
+With his lateral freedom and quickness, Hutchinson can use a dead-leg move to freeze DBs at the stem.
 In a similar vein, Hutchinson can manipulate DBs with initial attack angles before displacing laterally and exploding upfield.

 MORE: 2023 NFL Draft Big Board

-Hutchinson can naturally corral short passes over the middle of the field in-stride, cradling with his hands.
+Hutchinson can naturally corral short passes over the middle of the field in stride, cradling with his hands.
 He’s also shown he can elevate and extend beyond his frame to bring in high passes, and he actively clamps down with his hands to secure throws.

 The Iowa State WR has excellent ball-tracking ability downfield as well.
 He can roam under passes and guide with his hands while extending beyond his frame, and he very naturally adjusts to passes high or behind him with smooth body control.